geisonig/shopping-cart/README.md

 * shoppingCartAdd should add a quantity of 5 units of product 0001 and return an amount of 2500.
 * shoppingCartRemove should add 1 product 0002 and remove it, returning an amount of 0.

-Just run RunTests as JUnit Test.
+Just run RunTests as JUnit Test or execute the following command line:

+./gradlew test